How animation in education improves learning outcomes?

 So here is a shortcut, as well as a solution: Animations.

 Animations easily visualize and simplify anything no matter how complex it is.
 Believe it or not, one minute of online video equates to about 1.8 million written words, according to Forrester Research.
-And 90% of information transmitted to the brain is visual, and
+And 90% of information transmitted to the brain is visual, and visual are processed 60,000 times faster than text in brain.

 2. Engagement booster